 Workplace Diversity and Black-White Social Relations

-Societies with larger economic and social fragmentation of groups tend to have less favorable societal outcomes (Alesina et al., 1999).
-I exploit a natural experiment induced by World War II to test whether workplace exposure of blacks and whites improves or worsens black-white social relations in the U.S. South.
+This paper shows that the substantial upgrade of African American workers at mid-century is causally related to WWII.
 Combining a novel military casualty data set with U.S. Census data, difference-in-differences (DiD) results show that counties with higher WWII casualty rates among semi-skilled whites experienced a stronger influx of blacks into semi-skilled jobs during and after the war.
 On average, a fallen semi-skilled white soldier was replaced by 1.8 black workers.
-This exogenously increased the inter-group workplace exposure of blacks and whites in semi-skilled occupations.
+This occupational upgrading not only has positive economic effects on blacks, but also increases their social status in the U.S. South.
 Instrumental variables (IV) results using survey data from 1961 provide evidence that individuals living in counties with a casualty-induced skill upgrade of blacks had an increased probability of having an interracial friendship, of living in mixed-race areas, and of having more positive attitudes towards integration in general, at school, and at church.
-Longitudinal evidence using church membership data from 1916 to 1971 in an IV-DiD setting shows a significant post-war increase in the membership rate for denominations that allowed for mixed-race service before the war in treated counties.